 Although, it might seem quite easy to resolve at first, major and costly litigation can follow if a mutually agreeable consensus cannot be achieved.
 Call our lawyers to discuss your case.

 Falling behind with your rent can have severe consequences; it may not only lead to disputes over your lease but also ultimately result in eviction, court action and bailiff intervention.
 If you know you may have difficulties in paying your rent, it is vital to let your landlord know before the actual non-payment.
 Most property leases will include relevant provisions entitling landlords to take certain actions after the rent has been unpaid for a set period of time (i.e. one month).

-Start early – The first point to take on board as Landlord is to consider the issue of dilapidations before the end of the lease.
+The first point to take on board as Landlord is to consider the issue of dilapidations before the end of the lease.

-Plan ahead – The best advice for tenants is to be aware of the potential for expensive dilapidations liability right from the outset.
+Tenants should be aware of the potential for expensive dilapidations liability right from the outset.
 If you are the original tenant, ensure that you get a schedule of condition at the outset and photographs, perhaps consider negotiating a cap and in all respects be clear.
 Don’t assume you won’t be impacted and/or that dilapidations won’t be costly.
 They can be very expensive.

-Break clauses – It is a common mistake for tenants to overlook or underestimate dilapidations issue when exercising a break clause in a lease.
+It is a common mistake for tenants to overlook or underestimate dilapidations issue when exercising a break clause in a lease.
 Dilapidations may well still apply and you may lose your right to exercise a break option if there are issues or disputes over dilapidations.